Arun7200/Chat_using_MERN_STACK/README.md

 A MERN stack-based chat app that uses Socket.io for real-time messaging, with features like instant message notifications, active user status indicators, and a robust backend to support smooth user interactions.

+## Tech Stack
+- ` React.js ` : A JavaScript library for building dynamic user interfaces with reusable components.
+- ` Node.js `: A server-side runtime that allows running JavaScript on the backend.
+- ` Express.js `: A lightweight web framework for Node.js used to create server-side APIs and handle HTTP requests.
+- ` MongoDB ` : A NoSQL database that stores data in flexible, JSON-like documents.
+- ` Socket.io ` : A real-time communication library that enables bidirectional, event-based interactions between clients and servers.
+- ` Tailwind-CSS` : A utility-first CSS framework for building custom, responsive designs quickly by composing classes directly in HTML.

 ## Getting Started

 ### 1. Clone the Repository